By Rasheed Clarke

 East Coast VIP Experience’s videos highlight the complexity of Crohn’s disease and ulcerative colitis.
 Watching Faisal speeding down the slopes at Ski Martock or swinging a sledgehammer in a Crossfit gym, you might not know he lives with an a chronic illness.
 At the same time, the videos are a reminder to those struggling with inflammatory bowel disease that better days can still be found.

 “I put so much effort into all the videos and I had a lot of fun making every one of them.
 My wife is jealous I haven’t done the same kind of editing with our family videos!” says Faisal.

 “Honestly I just want people to have a good laugh and feel motivated to go out and have some fun the same way I am.
 Life is short, so enjoy it!
 Go out there and enjoy life and find people who want to share those experiences with you.”

-Watch all of East Coast VIP Experience’s videos on Facebook or YouTube, and be on the lookout for an upcoming video of Faisal behind the wheel of a Ferrari.
+Watch all of East Coast VIP Experience’s videos on Facebook, and be on the lookout for an upcoming video of Faisal behind the wheel of a Ferrari.